1985 American League Championship Series: Game 5

 A well-rested Danny Jackson pitched for Kansas City trying to stave off elimination in the ALCS.
 The Blue Jays sent in their own well-rested starter, Jimmy Key, to pitch with the goal of playing in the World Series for the first time in franchise history.

 In the bottom of the first inning, Lonnie Smith doubled, stole third, and scored on a ground out by George Brett.
 In the second inning, Frank White reached first on a bunt, advanced to third on a Balboni single, and scored on a sacrifice fly by Darryl Motley.
+That was more than enough for Danny Jackson, who pitched a complete-game eight-hit shutout.

-Danny Jackson earned the victory.
-The Blue Jays scattered eight hits but couldn't score a run.
-In the fourth inning, the Jays led off with back to back singles but were unable to score after George Bell was thrown out by Royals Left fielder Lonnie Smith after trying to go first to third on a single to left.
-In the fifth inning, the Blue Jays had runners on second and third with no outs and were again unable to do anything.
-In the sixth inning, they loaded the bases with two outs and again failed to score.
+The Blue Jays had numerous opportunities to score runs off Jackson but could not come through.
+They led off the fourth inning with back-to-back singles by George Bell and Cliff Johnson, but Lonnie Smith threw Bell out trying to go from first to third on Johnson's single.
+In the fifth, Toronto had runners on second and third with none out, but Jackson induced two groundouts and a pop out to end the inning.
+In the sixth inning, the Jays loaded the bases with two outs, but Ernie Whitt grounded out to end the threat.
 Through the final three innings, no Toronto hitter was able to reach base.
-Jackson pitched a complete game shutout to cut the Blue Jays lead to three games to two, sending the series back to Toronto.
+The victory cut the Blue Jays' series lead to 3–2, sending the series back to Canada for a sixth game.